Lord Davies of Abersoch is Chairman of Corsair and serves as a member of the Investment Committee. He joined Corsair in 2010 and is based in London.

 As an investment banker in the financial services sector for over 30 years, Mr. Paumgarten was an early proponent of consolidation in the industry and has participated in numerous landmark transactions including the sale of Barnett Banks to Nationsbank, the spin-off of Capital One from Signet Bank and the sale of First Security to Wells Fargo.

 Mr. Paumgarten holds a B.A. in History from the University of Pennsylvania, where he is Chairman of Friends of Pennsylvania Rowing, and an M.B.A. from Columbia University.
-Mr. Paumgarten is the lead director of Scripps Networks Interactive.
+Mr. Paumgarten is a director of Corsair portfolio company Jackson Hewitt Tax Service Inc.

-Mr. Estes is a Managing Director of Corsair and serves as a member of the Investment Committee.
+Mr. Estes is a Partner of Corsair and serves as a member of the Investment Committee.
 Having joined Corsair’s New York office in 2006, he relocated to London in 2013.
-Mr. Estes is a director of Corsair portfolio company Currencies Direct.
+Mr. Estes is a director of Corsair portfolio companies Axo, Currencies Direct, RGI S.p.A. and ZEDRA.

 Prior to joining Corsair, Mr. Estes was a member of Merrill Lynch’s Financial Institutions Group in New York.